danstronoid/ChorusPetal/README.md

 ## Knobs

 1. Wet/Dry Mix
     - Controls the mix between the dry and processed signal.
 This ranges from vibrato at 100% wet (fully clockwise) to chorus at 50%.
-At 0% only the dry signal passes through, but with some output saturation.
 2. Tone
     - A subtle tone control for the processed signal.
 This rolls off high-end from the processed signal as it is turned counter-clockwise.
 The dry signal will remain unaffected.
 3. Delay Time